Searching for Privacy Risks in LLM Agents via Simulation: Searching for Risks and Mitigation

-\paragraph{Cross-Thread Propagation} A limitation of parallel search is the lack of information sharing between threads, which keeps any discovery isolated.
+\textbf{Cross-Thread Propagation} A limitation of parallel search is the lack of information sharing between threads, which keeps any discovery isolated.
 As a result, only the thread that finds the best instruction can refine it in subsequent steps.
 Inspired by the migration mechanism in evolutionary search \citep{alba1999survey, whitley1999island, cantu2000efficient}, we introduce a cross-thread propagation strategy that shares the best-performing trajectories across all threads whenever the best instruction is updated.
-Specifically, if the best instruction in the current step—evaluated over $P$ simulation runs—outperforms all previous steps, $\mathcal{E}^k_i$ is set to the highest–leak-score trajectories from all threads ($\bigcup_{i=1}^N \mathcal{S}_i^{k}$), rather than from the local thread ($\mathcal{S}_i^{k}$).
-This ensures that all threads are informed of the most effective strategy found so far, allowing them to refine it independently.
+Specifically, if the best instruction in the current step (evaluated over $P$ simulation runs) outperforms all previous steps, $\mathcal{E}^k \leftarrow \texttt{Select}(\bigcup_{i=1}^N \mathcal{S}_i^{k})$, which means it selects from all threads rather than from the local thread ($\mathcal{S}_i^{k}$).
+This ensures that all threads are informed of the most effective strategy found so far, allowing them to refine it simultaneously.
+Putting all components together, we present a complete version of the attack search algorithm in the Appendix (Algorithm \ref{alg:attack_search}).